 A key differentiator of the AMS Asset Monitor is that, rather than sending data to a historian or the cloud for processing, it performs calculations onboard.
-It collects data continuously and “uses embedded logic to identify and diagnose common reliability issues,” said Emerson in its release about the new product.
-“Individual issues such as imbalance, misalignment, bearing faults, lubrication issues, or fouling are consolidated into an overall asset health score.”
+It collects data continuously and uses embedded logic to identify and diagnose common reliability issues, according to Emerson's press release about the new product, which adds, “Individual issues such as imbalance, misalignment, bearing faults, lubrication issues, or fouling are consolidated into an overall asset health score.”

 Emerson developed AMS Asset Monitor to address the fact that, at most plants, the condition of essential assets such as pumps, fans, and heat exchangers is assessed only every 30 to 60 days.
-According to the company, “the longer the gap, the more likely that a defect goes undetected and results in an unexpected failure with significant impact on production, product quality, and plant efficiency.
+According to the company, the longer the gap, the more likely a defect will go undetected and result in an unexpected failure with significant impact on production, product quality, and plant efficiency.
 The new AMS Asset Monitor combines embedded logic-based analytics and intuitive health scoring to make it easier for organizations to monitor and maintain essential assets.
-For instance, AMS Asset Monitor’s analytics and visualization can help plant personnel effectively plan maintenance during scheduled shutdowns and turnarounds and reduce or eliminate unplanned downtime.”
+For instance, AMS Asset Monitor’s analytics and visualization can help plant personnel effectively plan maintenance during scheduled shutdowns and turnarounds and reduce or eliminate unplanned downtime.

-AMS Asset Monitor communicates via a wireless or wired Ethernet connection to a web browser or persona-based alerts on mobile devices when integrated with Emerson’s Plantweb Optics (Emerson’s software that provide enterprise-wide visibility into edge analytics and digital intelligence to keep personnel aware of essential asset health).
+AMS Asset Monitor communicates via a wireless or wired Ethernet connection to a web browser or persona-based alerts on mobile devices when integrated with Emerson’s Plantweb Optics software, which provides enterprise-wide visibility into edge analytics and digital intelligence to keep personnel aware of essential asset health.